This country-specific Q&A provides an overview to intellectual property law in India.

 Are there criminal sanctions for infringement of any intellectual property rights, and if so, what are they and how are they invoked?

-Yes, there are criminal sanction for infringement in India in connection with trade mark, copyright and patent in India for acts amounting to falsification/infringement.
+Yes, there are criminal sanctions for infringement in India in connection with trade mark, and copyright in India for acts amounting to falsification/infringement.
 Further, an infringer may also be liable for search and seizure of the infringing goods.

-Further, the offences under the Trade Marks Act, 1999 and the Copyright Act, 1957, by virtue of the First Schedule table II of the Code of Criminal Procedure, 1973, are cognizable offense and the registration of the trade mark is not compulsory for initiation of criminal action.
+Further, the offences under the Trade Marks Act, 1999 and the Copyright Act, 1957, by virtue of the First Schedule table II of the Code of Criminal Procedure, 1973, are cognizable offence and the registration of the trademark is not compulsory for initiation of criminal action.